SandeepVattapparambil/markit-server/README.md

 # markit-server

-MarkIt server exposes the gecoding CRUD API endpoints
+MarkIt server exposes the gecoding CRUD API endpoints.
+This API is built using `Node.js` and `express.js`, therefore requires latest stable versions `Node.js` and `npm` installed on the host machine.

 ### How to run ?